Joshua-McGee/doks/Overview.md

 ### Organizing teams

 Agenda allows you to organize your people just as easily as your meeting schedules.
 You can [create and customize teams](link-placeholder) to organize users based on project assignments, company team structure, or any other team assignment that reflects your organizational needs.
-Teams are searchable by various tag criteria to help you quickly locate as well as, add the right people to your meetings.
+Teams are searchable by various tag criteria to help you quickly locate and add the right people to your meetings.

 ![The Teams user interface with a list of a user's teams, including team name and size](images/overview-team-view.png)